polkadot-js/extension/README.md

 ## How To

-Accounts page, shows the list of all accounts which you have created/imported on polkadot/kusama blockhian and parachains.
+Accounts page, shows the list of all accounts an their balances which you have created/imported on polkadot/kusama blockchain and parachains.

 ![accounts page screenshot](docs/pjp/accountsPage.PNG)